-Reauthentication Time - Sets the time after which a connected host must be reauthenticated.
+Reauthentication Time - Sets the time period after which the switch removes an authenticated MAC address from the secure table.
 When the reauthentication time expires for a secure MAC address, it is removed from the secure MAC address table, and the switch will only perform the authentication process the next time it receives the MAC address packet.
 (Range: 120-1000000 seconds; Default: 1800 seconds)